 This finding is related to studies that have found a relationship between magnesium and the brain's reward system- the mechanism for releasing neurochemicals that create pleasant and positive feelings.14

 At the same time, magnesium can help you destress by reducing the release of adrenocorticotrophic hormone (ACTH).
 ACTH stimulates the adrenal gland to release cortisol — also known as the stress hormone.
-Consistent elevated cortisol levels can cause chronic inflammation and a host of problems including depression.15,16
+Consistently elevated cortisol levels can cause chronic inflammation and a host of problems including depression.15,16

 Magnesium has also been found to reduce insomnia in older adults.
 One double-blind study with 46 elderly participants found that a daily 500 mg magnesium supplement significantly improved subjective measures of insomnia such as sleep time, sleep efficiency, and sleep onset latency, as well as objective measures like serum melatonin and cortisol levels.
 17